 - 13. When sawing 1/4" or thinner materials, follow all normal ripping procedures except set sawblade into table top at least 1/8".
-This will minimize the tendency for the sawblade to climb upon top of the workpiece, and possibly cause an accident, DO NOT let go of or stop feeding the workpiece between the blade and fence until you have pushed it completely past the antikickback pawls.
+This will minimize the tendency for the sawblade to climb upon top of the workpiece, and possibly cause an accident.
+DO NOT let ao of or stop feeding the workpiece between the blade and fence until you have pushed it completely past the antikickback pawls.
 Otherwise the workpiece could get into the back of the sawblade and be thrown violently from the saw in the direction opposite to the feed direction.
 This is the same action that would occur if the instructions of the DANGER warning on the guard is aborted.
 Do not stand, or permit anyone else to stand, in line with the path of a workpiece that may be thrown from the saw in this manner. - 14.
 Position the saw so neither you, a helper, or a casual observer is forced to stand in line with the sawblade. - 15.
 Use extra care when ripping wood that has a twisted grain or is twisted or bowed it may rock on the table and/or pinch the sawblade.
-If bowed across the width, place concave side down against the table.
+If bowed across the width, place concave side down against the table. - 16.
+Shaping of wood with a dado head or a molding head can be performed "top-side" (cutting tool basically vertical and employing sawblade guard), or "edge" (saw arbor vertical - cutting tool horizontal - and employing the Accessory molding head guard).